Hit and Run Accidents

 If you own a car or live with someone who owns a car, your uninsured coverage will pay you for your pain and suffering claim.

-If you don’t own a car but live with a family member or relative who owns a car with uninsured coverage, you can get more money, and your family member’s insurance premium cannot be increased.
+If you don’t own a car but live with a family member or relative who owns a car with uninsured coverage, you can still get money from an uninsured claim, and your family member’s insurance premium cannot be increased because you got paid from an uninsured claim on their policy!

 If you do not own a car or live with someone who owns a car, we can file a claim for you for uninsured coverage with MVAIC, a New York State agency providing insurance coverage when there is no insurance available.
 MVAIC has very short time deadlines, so please call us immediately!